lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 6. Execute ramp/steady/peak/soak tests, monitor CloudWatch and STL/SV* tables.
 7. Analyze results, tune (WLM, keys, compression, cluster size), and iterate.

-If you want, I can suggest a specific open-source workload driver example (JMeter JDBC plan or a Python multi-threaded script) tailored to your query mix and target concurrency.

 ## How do you trace a slow dashboard query back to specific tables and steps in Redshift?
 High-level approach: find the dashboard query id, get the full SQL, inspect the planner’s steps, then map execution-time metrics (rows, bytes, time) back to each step and the underlying tables.
 Use the STL/SVL system tables (stl_query, stl_querytext, svl_query_report, stl_scan, stl_wlm_query, stl_alert_event_log) and pg_class/pg_namespace to map object ids to names.